|Julian the Apostate presiding at a conference of sectarians, by Edward Armitage, 1875|

 - Quote from Building Stones for an Understanding of the Mystery of Golgotha, Rudolf Steiner, lecture seven.

 Dr. Steiner calls the murder of Julian one of the most significant occurrences in history.
-Due to Sibylline prophecies concerning the destiny of Julian, his family had already been murdered off.

 |St Mecurios killing Julian|